How do I form a corporation in Minnesota?

 How is a Minnesota corporation taxed?

 Corporations in Minnesota pay state and federal taxes unless they’re a nonprofit that’s tax-exempt.
-Your company is taxed as a C corporation unless it applies to be taxed as an S corporation (please see our “What is an S Corp?” page).
+Your company is taxed as a what is a C corporation unless it applies to be taxed as an S corporation (please see our “What is an S Corp?” page).
 C corporations pay a corporation franchise tax and federal income tax.
 An S corporation pays a Minnesota S corporation tax.

 To be taxed by Minnesota, corporations must be located in Minnesota, have a business presence in the state, or have a Minnesota gross income to be subject to the franchise tax.
 Other state, local, and federal taxes may apply, so it’s best to speak to a tax professional to ensure you understand all the taxes that your corporation will need to pay.